jmfriedt/sentinel1_level0/reference_dataset/README.md

    2.600039958953857e+00 - 2.861623191833496e+01i   2.600039958953857e+00 - 2.861623191833496e+01i
    2.600039958953857e+00 - 7.801248073577881e+00i   2.600039958953857e+00 - 7.801248073577881e+00i
 ```
-which demonstrates that the last 15 lines but there is a sign issue in the second and fourth line
+which demonstrates that the last 15 lines match but there is a sign issue in the second and fourth line
 (imaginary part) as well as real part of the sixth line.